nuxt-modules/sitemap/README.md

 - Type: `object`
 - Default: `{}`

-Default values for the sitemap entries.
+Default values for the sitemap.xml entries.
 See [sitemaps.org](https://www.sitemaps.org/protocol.html) for all available options.

 ### `include`